Who Do You Think Should Decide Right and Wrong?

 You can’t help but wonder but question the sincerity of their love.

 It’s natural.
-Because everyone knows . . . when you love someone, you want to please them.
+Because everyone knows . . . when you love someone, you want to please them, to make them happy.

-Obedience is one of the ways you and I love God.
+Obeying God’s commands, living by what He says is right and wrong, is one of the ways you and I show our love for God.

 The word obedience means – to do, keep, or follow commands, restrictions, wishes, instructions, etc.

-God gave His people the 10 Commandments to make lives safer and happier.
-It’s what loving parents do!
-They provide boundaries because they love their children.
+God gave His people the 10 Commandments to make lives safer and happier, not to spoil their fun.
+It’s what loving parents do, isn’t it?
+Parents provide boundaries for their children because they love them.

 God is love.

 “One of Satan’s most frequently used deceptions is the notion that the commandments of God are meant to restrict freedom and limit happiness.” ~Henry B. Eyring